 I strive to capture a sense of place and evoke a feeling of something familiar yet seen in a new way.
-Vermont, New Hampshire and Québec are regions that I cull ideas from, as well as my own heritage of Abenaki, French Canadian, and English.
-Materials hold great significance: whether it is cold rolled steel, wool from the Johnson Woolen Mills, quills from the eastern porcupine, walnut ink I make, or black felt paper reminiscent of days worked roofing with my father.
+It could be a town, a river, or boulders in a field.
+I am a quintessential New Englander.
+Vermont, New Hampshire and Québec are regions that inform my work, as well as my own heritage of French Canadian, Abenaki, and English.
+Materials hold a great significance for me, whether it is cold rolled steel, wool from the Johnson Woolen Mills, quills from the eastern porcupine, walnut ink I make, or black felt paper reminiscent of days working for my father, roofing.
 I believe that the visual recording of a moment in time is analogous to the oral tradition of history: both are interpretations of events.